 Chalifour and Collin (2019) review studies from other jurisdictions that model consumption taxes on foods with high GHG emissions or significant aquatic pollution problems.
 Some of these studies attempt to combine environmental and health related targets.
 There is significant debate about their effectiveness though modelling studies suggest they work with the correct design.

 Goods and Services Tax (and associated Harmonized Sales Tax in some provinces)

 A value added tax, first imposed in Canada in 1991, it is legislated under the Excise Tax Act.
 It includes most goods and services, but basic groceries are exempt or zero rated.
 Snack foods and many beverages, however, are taxed.
+It is estimated that provinces and the federal government raise about $7 billion annually from these taxes on food (Jeffrey, 2019c).
+There are debates about the exemptions and how they do or don't support healthy eating.
+The taxes charged typically only appear on the check out bill as summary totals, rather than on each item in the bill or in the shelf price so this lack of visibility may result in limited impact on purchasing behaviour (Chalifour and Collin, 2019).
 Other exemptions include farm livestock and fish for human consumption and farm equipment.

 Income tax (and related programs and deductions)